Irritable Bowel Syndrome Medication

 Loperamide (Imodium)

 Loperamide, which is available over the counter, acts on intestinal muscles to inhibit peristalsis and to slow intestinal motility.
-It prolongs movement of electrolytes and fluid through bowel and increases viscosity and loss of fluids and electrolytes.
+It prolongs the movement of electrolytes and fluid through the bowel and increases the viscosity and loss of fluids and electrolytes.
 Loperamide improves stool frequency and consistency, reduces abdominal pain and fecal urgency, and may exacerbate constipation.

 Tricyclic Antidepressants